PainStation: Basic concept

-No matter the score, the first player to remove his or her hand from the PEU device loses the game.
+No matter the score, the first player to remove their hand from the PEU device loses the game.

 PainStation

 The heart of the original system was the Apple Computer G3 Macintosh, as well as a specifically made control plate.
 The programming was done with Macromedia Director and C++.
 The model was developed predominately out of available junk using a tube monitor.
 The first five high scores were originally computer generated absurdly high as a deterrent, but one entry was actually overwritten by a player at the Games Convention in 2006.
 Since then, "GOL" is on the list in second place with 300 points.

 PainStation 2.0

 Starting in 2002, the successor of the original PainStation was developed, the PainStation 2.0.

 Apart from adjustable pain levels, it offers several replaceable whips and an additional source of light which players can use to produce glare on their opponent's side of the screen.
 The program was reprogrammed under Windows and the application was implemented in C++ and OpenGL, because the hardware the previous version had been based on became obsolete.
 The PEUs were fabricated for the first time with lasers from stainless steel.
 The higher processor performance makes it possible for the system to control the speed of the whip engine and the strength of the electric current individually.

 The system was also for the first time made coin-operated.
 It is equipped with a 15-inch LCD monitor and it was shown to the public on June 25, 2003 on the German Harald Schmidt television show.